 For instance, you can prevent the use of certain email domains, restrict usernames containing certain words, avoid the use of characters and symbols that WordPress permits, and allow special characters.

-There are even options to limit the use of spaces in usernames, don’t allow users only to use numbers in the username, stop uppercase usernames, and more.
+There are even options to limit the use of spaces in usernames, not allow users only to use numbers in the username, stop uppercase usernames, and more.

-Don’t forget to click the ‘Save Changes’ button when you’re done.
+Don’t forget to click the ‘Save Changes’ button when you are done.

 Next, you can go to the ‘Error Message’ tab in the plugin.

 The plugin will already have pre-written error messages for different situations by default.
-However, you can customize any error message under this section.
+However, you can customize any error message in this section.

-Now, if someone tries to enter a restricted username and email address when registering for your website, they’ll see an error message and will have to pick another username and email.
+Now, if someone tries to enter a restricted username and email address when registering for your WordPress site, they’ll see an error message and will have to pick another username and email.

-Here’s what it looked like on our demo website when we tried to register using a restricted username and email address.
+Here’s what it looked like on our demo website when we tried to register for a user profile using a restricted user email and username.

 We hope this article helped you learn how to restrict usernames in WordPress.
-You may also want to look at our guides on how to start an online store and the best AI chatbots software for your website.
+You may also want to look at our tutorials on how to improve WordPress SEO and the best AI chatbots software for your website.